jpfinoto/DilvanLab.github.io/_posts/project/2016-03-09-biodiversity.md

 ---
 layout: page
-title:  "ePAD"
+title:  "Biodiversity "
-subheadline:  "electronic Physician Annotation Device"
+subheadline:  "Biodiversity"
 teaser: "The electronic Physician Annotation Device (ePAD) is a Web-based semantic annotation system for making the content in radiological images machine-accessible on the Semantic Web."
 categories:
     - project